OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 And if for whatever reason you can't find an app with a community release or good support in either WINE or Darling, you can also just take a dive into the giant ecosystem of apps designed especially for Linux, of which there are thousands to choose from, many of which actually run smoother than a community powered port.

-3. Linux doesn't have any official support, and the users are rude.
+**Myth: Linux doesn't have any official support, and the users are rude.**

 Like I said earlier, unfortunately, this is the internet, and there are rude people out there.
 But on the upside, there are plenty of good people out there who are willing and able to help you, but you need to know where to look for them.
 As a part of this guide, I will post links to Linux support communities that are well equipped to help you solve your specific problems.
 Some of these communities are more geared towards nice topics like gaming or hardware, and others are more generally focused on helping you use and get used to your new operating system as a newcomer.